 - Keep things simple: 1 font, graphics from the same source, easy to align structure/guidelines

 - Make the information the star of the handout: resources are key here and should be easy to find on the page

 - Good design is possible with any canvas: handouts are often used, but overlooked canvases for great design.
 Make your handouts stand out in a good way to show that you care.

 Hope that Friday design tip is useful for your next handout project.

 Now, a bit of fun, in case you’ve missed the Neil Gaiman and Chris Riddell essay in pictures on why we need libraries, you should go read it now.
 Really, it is wonderful.

-I hope you have a wonderful weekend, full of discovery at your local indie bookstore, and come back refreshed to your work with new creativity and inspiration.
-I’ll be back soon.
+I hope you have a wonderful weekend, full of inspiration and delight.
+I’ll be back with more news and notes soon.
 Allons-y!